Samer Khouzami, a name that resonates with perfection, hard work and ambition.

 Makeup is Art and Art is the expression of emotion and imagination.
 Unfortunately, a big part of the industry is not focusing on this part, but skewing into a more commercial direction.
 Especially when it comes to ‘Contouring and Highlighting’ we note that it is now commonly put on hands and legs.
 Although it is the art of sculpting the face.

 Since I was young, I was always inspired by Nature, I love to see trees swaying because of the wind, the homogenous colours … I believe there is a secret hidden behind its perfection.
-All this make me calmer, and enhance my imagination and thoughts.
+All this make me calmer and enhances my imagination.

 You create the most beautiful transformations.
 How do you visualize what look you are going to go with when you see a model?